rwxrob/zet/20211204184513/README.md

 Beginner Boost:

 * Becoming an Autodidact
+* Bash, POSIX, and PowerShell Native
 * Source Management with Git and GitHub
-* Bash, POSIX, and PowerShell Native
 * Learn Python and Go the Hard Way
 * C Game Development (Head First C)
-* Get Good to Gig and Prove It
+* Get Good to Gig and Prove It (Being a PTP)

 Other courses that are not really "boost" in scope: